aaronparker/aaronparker.github.io/_posts/2016-08-22-deploy-enterprise-subordinate-certificate-authority.md

 ## Configuring&nbsp;Certificate Services

-After the Certificate Services roles are installed, start the configuration wizard from Server Manager - click the flag and yellow icon and click the **Configure Active Directory Certificate Services**&#8230; link.
+After the Certificate Services roles are installed, start the configuration wizard from Server Manager - click the flag and yellow icon and click the **Configure Active Directory Certificate Services**... link.

 In the configuration wizard, set the credentials used to configure the certificate services as required.
 You&#8217;ll need to change this if your login account is different to the account with Enterprise Administrator rights.